drhsqlite/fossil-mirror/www/caps/index.md

 affected only by OS file permissions and such.
 If you need to prevent that, you want to deny **Clone** capability instead.

-It is common to withhold **Clone** capability from low-status visitors to prevent them from viewing [embedded documentation](../embeddeddoc.wiki), seeing [the file browser](/help?cmd=/dir), and pulling file content via the [`/artifact`](/help?cmd=/artifact), [`/file`](/help?cmd=/file), and [`/raw`](/help?cmd=/raw) URLs.
+Withholding the **Read** capability has a different effect: it prevents a web client from viewing [embedded documentation](../embeddeddoc.wiki), using [the file browser](/help?cmd=/dir), and pulling file content via the [`/artifact`](/help?cmd=/artifact), [`/file`](/help?cmd=/file), and [`/raw`](/help?cmd=/raw) URLs.
+It is is common to withhold **Read** capability from low-status visitors on private or semi-private repos to prevent them from pulling individual elements of the repo over the web one at a time, as someone may do when denied the bulk **Clone** capability.

 ## <a name="defuser"></a>Default User Name